kris-at-occ/kolla-pike/README.md

 kolla-ansible -i all-in-one destroy --yes-i-really-really-mean-it

-Now you can make major modifications to globals.yml and start over with bootstrap-servers (line 52 of this file).
+Now you can make major modifications to globals.yml and start over with bootstrap-servers.